Pretraining Scaling Laws for Generative Evaluations of Language Models: Methodology

 \section{Methodology}

+\textbf{Language Model Family:} For our experiments, we used the Pythia family \citep{biderman2023pythia} of 8 models from 14M to 12B parameters pretrained on up to 300B tokens from The Pile \citep{gao2020pile800gbdatasetdiverse}.
+We restricted our analysis to Pythia family because it is, to our knowledge, the only public model family meeting three criteria: (1) densely sampled across both model parameters ($N$) and pretraining tokens ($D$); (2) spanning many orders of magnitude in pretraining compute (5); and (3) known token budgets per checkpoint.
+Other families (e.g., Llama 3, Qwen 3) either lack sufficient intermediate checkpoints to robustly fit a 5-parameter scaling law or do not disclose specific per-model pretraining token budgets.
+We used 8 checkpoints per parameter size of the non-deduplicated variants, but excluded extremely overtrained checkpoints identified as abnormal \citep{godey2024smalllanguagemodelsunderperform}.
+We approximated pretraining compute as $C \approx 6 \, N \, D$ \citep{kaplan2020scalinglawsneurallanguage,hoffmann2022trainingcomputeoptimallargelanguage, pearce2024reconciling,gadre2024languagemodelsscalereliably,schaeffer2025predictingdownstreamcapabilitiesfrontier,porian2024resolving} and used intermediate checkpoints in lieu of fully trained models.

-\textbf{Benchmark} To study how language model performance changes during pretraining on generative evaluations, we used \textbf{GSM8K} \citep{cobbe2021training}, a well-established benchmark containing $8,500$ grade school math word problems designed to evaluate a model's ability to perform multi-step mathematical reasoning.
-Each attempt at solving a problem yields a binary outcome: the attempt is either successful or unsuccessful.
-Due to limited budget, we used a randomly chosen subset of $128$ problems.
-See Appendix~\ref{app:sec:methodology_num_samples_per_problem_per_model} for a description of how many samples we drew per problem per model.
+\textbf{Benchmarks:} We used two well-established generative tasks: \textbf{GSM8K} \citep{cobbe2021training} with $8,500$ grade school math word problems, and \textbf{MATH} \citep{hendrycks2021measuring} with $12,500$ competition mathematics problems.
+Each attempt at solving a problem yields a binary outcome: success or failure.
+Because generative evaluations are computationally expensive, to enable a rigorous analysis across 5 orders of magnitude of compute with high sample counts, we evaluated all checkpoints on a randomly selected subset of 128 problems from GSM8K and 128 problems from MATH; see Appendix~\ref{app:sec:methodology_num_samples_per_problem_per_model} for the number of samples per problem per model, and Appendix~\ref{app:sec:estimation_of_total_sampling_cost} for the costs.

-\textbf{Metric} To evaluate the performance of each model, we used the ubiquitous pass-at-$k$ metric \citep{kulal2019spoc}.
-For the $i$-th problem, a model's pass rate at $k$ attempts is the probability of the event that \textit{any} of $k$ attempts are successful.
-Because generative evaluations sample from the language model, this per-problem pass rate must be estimated.
-We use the unbiased, low variance and numerically stable estimator introduced by \citet{chen2021evaluatinglargelanguagemodels}, which, for each problem, draws $n_i > k$ samples, counts the number of successes $s_i \in [0, n_i]$, and then averages over all subsets of size $k$:
+\textbf{Metric:} We measured the performance of each model using the pass-at-$k$ metric \citep{kulal2019spoc}, defined as the probability that if a model makes $k$ attempts on the $i$th problem, at least one attempt is successful.
+We estimate this per-problem pass rate using the unbiased, low variance and numerically stable estimator of \citet{chen2021evaluatinglargelanguagemodels}, which, for each problem, draws $n_i > k$ samples, counts the number of successes $s_i \in [0, n_i]$, and then averages over all subsets of size $k$:

 For a benchmark $\mathcal{B}$ of $|\mathcal{B}|$ problems, a model's benchmark pass rate at $k$ attempts is estimated as: